 But what happens when you wish to make a compensation claim against an interstate driver?
 For example, you’re driving on the Gold Coast and find yourself involved in an accident on the M1 with a person driving a car registered in NSW.
 What is the claims process?

-Compensation schemes and the claims process differs between states and territories around Australia in subtle ways, so it is wise to consult with an experienced compensation lawyer before you proceed to submitting a claim.
+Compensation schemes and the claims process differs between states and territories around Australia in subtle ways, so it is wise to consult with an experienced compensation lawyer before you proceed to submit a claim.

 Claiming against an interstate driver